OkelyKodely/MPCMartus/README.md

 # TetrisC
 TetrisC is a C tetris clone for Windows.
 It is Quite fun, actually.
-Written entirely with GDI in C.
+Written entirely with a GDI library in C using Netbeans and MingW for its compiler/debugger.